cosmincatalin/helios-station/README.md

 # Helios Station

 This project can be used to publish `xml` messages from a fictional `station` referenced by a provided `city`.
+It was designed to support the **Helios** project (https://github.com/cosmincatalin/helios - private repo).

 ## How to use it